-5.2.
-Locally Recruited Staff
+5 2 Locally Recruited Staff

-CIAT is fortunate to have an extremely well-qualified local staff.
-Educational levels in Cali and in Colombia generally are high, and thus the Center is able to recruit easily from the local employment market.
-Employment longevity is unusual, with substantial number of staff having served at CIAT for more than ten years (45%) and even fifteen years (15%).
-Turnover has averaged only 5.3% annually over the last few years.
-The fact that the number of internationally recruited staff has increased by 36% over the past five years while the locally recruited complement has increased by only 17% suggests that CIAT has taken steps to review staffing
+CIAT is fortunate to have an extremely well-qualified local staff Educational levels in Cali and in Colombia generally are high, and thus the Center is able to recruit easily from the local employment market Employment longevity is common, with substantial number of staff having served at CIAT for more than ten years (45%) and even fifteen years (15%).
+Turnover has averaged only 5 3% annually over the last few years.
+The fact that the number of internationally recruited staff has increased by 36% over the past five years while the locally recruited complement has increased by only 17% suggests that CIAT has taken steps to review staffing ratios.
+The ratio of internationally to locally recruited staff was 1 14 8 in 1984, it is 1 12 7 today

-Appendix 2 contains "A Note on CIAT's Culture," describing a recently completed culture audit and CIAT's plans to manage its organizational culture proactively.
+Appendix 2 contains A Note on CIAT's Culture, describing a recently completed culture audit and CIAT's plans to manage its organizational culture proactively

-&lt;sup>2 Currently, 108 of the total of 118 internationally recruited positions are filled: Senior Staff--76, Postdoctoral Fellows--16, Senior Research Fellows--16.
+Currently, 108 of the total of 118 internationally recruited positions are filled Senior Staff--76, Postdoctoral Fellows--16, Senior Research Fellows--16

-&lt;sup>3 Includes approximately 200 field workers hired seasonally.
+3/ Includes approximately 200 field workers hired seasonally